3bodymo/fall-detection-project/README.md

 # Fall Detection Project

-This project implements a fall detection system using YOLO for person detection, a person tracker, and an LSTM-based fall detector.
+This project implements a real-time fall detection system using YOLO for person detection, a person tracker, and an LSTM-based fall detector.

+## Features

+- Real-time person detection using YOLO
+- Person tracking across frames
+- Pose estimation and processing
+- LSTM-based fall detection
+- Support for both video files and live camera feed

 ## Installation